 - See your general medical doctor regularly: Routine physicals can lead to early diagnosis of potentially sight threatening diseases.

 Remember: Get informed.
 Stay informed.
-Losing one’s sight is a major change to the quality of life.
-A simple eye exam can stop, or reduce vision loss, especially if noticed early enough.
 Need additional information?
 Contact us.
 We’re here for you.

 Vision Resource Center provides programs and services to blind and visually impaired individuals in Berks County.
 Call 610-375-8407 for more information.
 Make sure you like us on Facebook, too.